Full API Integration

 Request body fields:

 <table id="bkmrk-field-type-descripti-1" style="width: 100%;"><thead><tr><th style="width: 12.514331%;">Field</th><th style="width: 7.867075%;">Type</th><th style="width: 79.618594%;">Description</th></tr></thead><tbody><tr><td style="width: 12.514331%;">`balanceId*`</td><td style="width: 7.867075%;">string, uuid</td><td style="width: 79.618594%;">UUID of the balance the card will be funded from.
 The partner can obtain this value by calling `GET /secure/balances/`.
 The card currency depends on the selected balance.</td></tr><tr><td style="width: 12.514331%;">`userId*`</td><td style="width: 7.867075%;">integer</td><td style="width: 79.618594%;">ID of the user the card will be assigned to.
-This value is returned by `POST /secure/users/`.</td></tr><tr><td style="width: 12.514331%;">`budgetMinor`</td><td style="width: 7.867075%;">integer</td><td style="width: 79.618594%;">Optional spend limit in minor currency units, for example `10000` = `100.00 PLN`.
-If this field is not provided, the user can spend up to the amount available on the corporation balance linked to the card.
-If this field is provided, the transaction is approved only if both the available corporation balance and the card budget are higher than or equal to the transaction amount.</td></tr><tr><td style="width: 12.514331%;">`description`</td><td style="width: 7.867075%;">string</td><td style="width: 79.618594%;">Optional card description.
+This value is returned by `POST /secure/users/`.</td></tr><tr><td style="width: 12.514331%;">`budgetMinor`</td><td style="width: 7.867075%;">integer</td><td style="width: 79.618594%;">Optional spending limit assigned to the card, expressed in minor currency units, for example `10000` = `100.00 PLN`.
+If this field is not provided, the card may spend up to the amount available on the linked balance.
+If provided, both the linked balance and the card budget must be sufficient for the transaction to be approved.</td></tr><tr><td style="width: 12.514331%;">`description`</td><td style="width: 7.867075%;">string</td><td style="width: 79.618594%;">Optional card description.
 It is displayed in the Sparados webview and may also be used by the partner to store its own card description or reference.</td></tr><tr><td style="width: 12.514331%;">`visualId`</td><td style="width: 7.867075%;">integer</td><td style="width: 79.618594%;">Card visual identifier provided by Sparados when a new card visual is created for the client.
 If not provided, the default card visual will be used.
 This value is required for correct card display in Apple Wallet and Google Wallet.</td></tr></tbody></table>

 Additional properties are not processed by the API.